 How is Cataract Surgery Performed?

 According to the Center for Disease Control, there are over 20 million Americans ages 40 and older that are affected by cataracts.
-If you’re over 75-years-old, odds are at least 50% that you’ll end up with cataracts.
+If youâre over 75-years-old, odds are at least 50% that youâll end up with cataracts.
 The good news is that cataract surgery is one of the safest and most effective surgical procedures preformed.
 There are over 3 million cataract surgeries preformed every year in the U.S, nearly all of them highly successful.
+Here at Scottsdale Eye Physicians & Surgeons, we have over 37 years of experience in cataract surgery.
+We also have one of only a handful of ophthalmologist in Phoenix performing both femtosecond laser surgery for cataracts and using the OptiPlus ORA to refine the implant lens measurement and positioning. Â

 The Damaging Affects Cigarette Smoke Has on Your Vision

 To bring awareness to Healthy Aging Month, our staff at Scottsdale Eye Physicians & Surgeons feel this is the greatest opportunity to elaborate on the harmful effects of smoking and how even second-hand smoke can be detrimental to your eyes and the vision of those you love.
 As a health-conscious Scottsdale resident, you are probably well aware of the catastrophic health implications related to smoking (heart disease, cancer, etc), but did you know that smoking is the single largest preventable cause of many vision conditions as well?
+Smoking contributes to cataracts, macular degeneration, uveitis, diabetic retinopathy, even infant eye disease and vision loss.
+My hope is that you educate yourself during Healthy Aging Month and kick the habit.

 Age-Related Eye Conditions and How To Prevent Them

+September is Healthy Aging Month, and here at Scottsdale Eye Physicians & Surgeons our expert staff wanted to take this opportunity to provide our readers and patients with some insight into how aging affects vision, the types of vision conditions that are common with aging, and how to protect your vision as you age.
 Aging is a progression that affects every single part of our lives, from the performance of our bodies to the health of our eyes.
 Just like the muscles throughout the body can deteriorate and weaken, so too can the muscles within the eye.
 And while a few eye conditions are simply a part of aging, there are things that you can do to protect your vision.

 Is Cataract Surgery Painful?

 When diagnosed with cataracts, the thought of surgery can be daunting and overwhelming.
-Surgery of any kind can cause a great deal of stress, but surgery involving the eyes easily triggers a great deal more apprehension, and that’s ok.
+Surgery of any kind can cause a great deal of stress, but surgery involving the eyes easily triggers a great deal more apprehension, and thatâs ok.
+For over 37 years our compassionate and experienced ophthalmologist, Dennis Kilpatrick, MD, has provided the highest quality of vision and cataract care in the Scottsdale area, and has performed over 13,000 cataract surgery procedures.